Seenkao/New-ZenGL/README.md

 **Supported Platforms for Delphi:**
 - Windows 32 (some demos will probably work with Windows 64 too, but certainly not all)

-[zengl for iOS](https://github.com/skalogryz/zengl) - version that supports iOS (I have not verified).

 See the changes in the __Update_ZenGL.txt__ file.
 Sorry, the information is only in Russian. :(